basarat/egghead-this/script.md

     'bar?': this === bar,
   });
 }
-foo();

 const bar = { foo };
 bar.foo();
 ```

-Ad because it changes its meaning based on how the function is called, it is quite commonly called as the *calling context*.
+This is because for simple functions in JavaScript and TypeScirpt the value of `this` changes based on how the function is called.

 ```
 function foo() {